-The data of the radiators that compose the air-water heat exchanger are described on the nameplate and dimension drawing of the motor.

-This data must be observed for the proper operation of the motor cooling system and, thus, prevent overheating.
+Data of the radiators that compose the airwater heat exchanger are informed on their nameplate and on the motor dimensional drawing.
+This data must be observed for the proper operation of the motor cooling system, thus, preventing overheating.

 4.6.1.1 Radiators for application with sea water